selfsame/hard/README.md

 hard.input
 ====
-input interpos
+input interpos (needs work)

 hard.hooks
 ====
-BROKE these components have string fields to call functions in the provided namespace
+these components let you call a namespace/function by string for lifecycle methods

 hard.tween
 ====